 The relationship between habitability standards and lease terms is worth understanding.
 A lease cannot waive habitability requirements imposed by law.
 Even if a lease states that the tenant accepts the property “as-is,” the landlord remains responsible for conditions that violate housing codes or create health and safety hazards.
 Any lease provision that attempts to shift this responsibility onto the tenant is generally unenforceable.

-When habitability standards are not met, tenants have several legal remedies: withholding rent, requesting repairs, arranging repairs and deducting the cost, or terminating the lease.
+When habitability standards are not met, tenants have several legal remedies: a rent escrow action, requesting repairs, a court-ordered repair-and-deduct, or terminating the lease.
 The strength of any remedy depends on the tenant’s ability to show that the landlord received notice and failed to act.
 A clear paper trail is the foundation of every successful habitability claim.

 What Are the Most Common Habitability Problems?